CEPA: Consensus Embedded Perturbation for Agnostic Detection and Inversion of Backdoors: Experimental Results

 \subsection{Experiment Setup}

-\textbf{Datasets}: Our experiments are conducted on the benchmark CIFAR-10 dataset, which contains 60,000 $32\times32$ color images from 10 classes, with 5,000 images per class for training and 1,000 images per class for testing \cite{cifar10}. \\ \textbf{Attack Settings}: On CIFAR-10, we consider the following triggers: 1) a $3\times3$ random patch (\textbf{BadNet}) with a randomly selected location (fixed for all triggered images for each attack) used in \cite{BadNets}; 2) an additive perturbation (with size 2/255) resembling a chessboard used in \cite{TNNLS}; 3) a warping-based trigger (\textbf{WaNet}) proposed by \cite{WaNet}; 4) a Hello Kitty trigger with a blend ratio of $\alpha=0.15$ used by \cite{Targeted-Backdoor}.
-We mainly considered all-to-one attacks, and arbitrarily chose class 9 as the target class.
-We set the poisoning rate at 1.8\%.
-That is, we embedded the backdoor triggers in 100 randomly chosen training samples per class (excluding the target class).
-Moreover, to achieve similarly effective attacks as for other triggers, we poisoned 900 images per source class in the all-to-one attack for WaNet. \\ \textbf{Training Settings}: We trained a ResNet-18 (\cite{ResNet}) on CIFAR-10 for 30 epochs with a batch size of 32.
-For all attacks, we used the Adam optimizer (\cite{Adam}) for parameter learning and a scheduler to decay the learning rate of each parameter group by 0.1 every 10 epochs.
-The initial learning rate was set to 0.01. \\ \textbf{Defense Settings}: For trigger estimation, we randomly selected 10 images per class from the test set to form the small clean dataset possessed by the defender.
+\textbf{Datasets}: Our experiments are conducted on the benchmark datasets CIFAR-10 and CIFAR-100 \cite{cifar10}.
+CIFAR-10 contains 60,000 $32\times32$ color images from 10 classes, with 5,000 images per class for training and 1,000 per class for testing.
+CIFAR-100 contains 60,000 $32\times32$ color images from 100 classes, with 500 images per class for training and 100 per class for testing.\\ \textbf{Attack Settings}: On CIFAR-10, we consider the following all-to-one attacks: 1) additive global chessboard \cite{TNNLS}; 2) additive 1-pixel pattern \cite{SS} \cite{AC}; 3) BadNet random patch \cite{BadNets}; 4) BadNet unicolor patch \cite{NC}; 5) local blend with random patch trigger \cite{Targeted-Backdoor}; 6) global blend with Hello Kitty trigger \cite{Targeted-Backdoor}; 7) WaNet trigger \cite{WaNet}.
+On CIFAR-100, we just considered the BadNet attack.
+Details of the backdoor patterns and attack configurations can be found in Appendix \ref{sec:setup_details}. \\ \textbf{Training Settings}: We trained ResNet-18 \cite{ResNet} models on CIFAR-10 and VGG-16 \cite{VGG} models on CIFAR-100.
+Also, for the WaNet attack, the PreActResNet-18 architecture was used, consistent with the authors' advice.
+All the backdoor attacks we generated were highly successful, demonstrating a high attack success rate (ASR) with minimal impact on clean test-sample accuracy (ACC).
+Training details are shown in Appendix \ref{sec:setup_details}.\\ \textbf{Detection Settings}: For CIFAR-10, we randomly selected 10 images per class (90 images in total) from the test set to form the small clean dataset possessed by the defender.
 The remaining test instances were reserved for performance evaluation.
-For each putative target class, the parameter $\lambda$ of \eqref{objective} was initially set to $0.01$ and dynamically adjusted based on the misclassification rate: If it is higher than 90\% for 5 consecutive iterations, $\lambda$ is increased by a factor of 1.5 (tightening the embedded consensus around the current $\mu$).
-If it is lower than 90\% for 5 consecutive iterations, $\lambda$ is decreased by a factor of 1.5.
-The optimization of \eqref{objective} was terminated if the mean norm of the $\delta$s did not decrease over 50 consecutive iterations while the misclassification rate is maintained over 90\%.
+For CIFAR-100, we randomly selected 2 images per class (198 images in total) to form the small clean dataset.
+For each putative target class, the parameter $\lambda_1$ of \eqref{objective} was initially set to $0.000001$ and dynamically adjusted based on the misclassification rate $\pi$ and misclassification threshold $\pi_0=0.9$: if $\pi \geq \pi_0$ for 5 consecutive iterations, $\lambda_1$ is increased by a factor of 1.2 (reducing the variance around the current $\mu$).
+If $\pi < \pi_0$ for 5 consecutive iterations, $\lambda_1$ is decreased by a factor of 1.2.
+The minimization of \eqref{objective} is terminated when $\lambda_1$ does not increase for 25 consecutive iterations while $\pi$ is maintained larger than $\pi_0$, indicating no further improvement of embedded consensus can be achieved.\\ \textbf{Inversion Settings:} For trigger estimation, we utilized the same small clean dataset.
+Using the detected target class in \eqref{objective}, we report results for $\lambda_1$ and $\lambda_2$ fixed at $0.00001$ and $0.5$, respectively.
+We experimentally found that performance was not sensitive to these specific choices, see Appendix \ref{sec:inv-different-lambda}.
+The minimization of \eqref{objective} is terminated when the average perturbation norm $\|\Bar{\delta}\|$ does not decrease for 25 consecutive iterations while $\pi$ is maintained larger than $\pi_0$.